Apostolos Christou

 Apostolos Christou (Απόστολος Χρήστου; born 1 November 1996) is a Greek swimmer specializing in backstroke.
-He is the Greek National Record holder in the 100 metre freestyle and 50, 100, and 200 metre backstroke events, as well as contributing to national record efforts in the 4x100 metre freestyle and medley relays.
-He is a three-time Olympian, qualifying in 2016, 2021, and most recently 2024, where he became Greece's first Olympic medalist in swimming since the inaugural 1896 Games through his 2nd place finish in the 200 metre backstroke.
+He is the Greek National Record holder in the 100 metre freestyle, 50 and 100 metre backstroke events, as well as contributing to national record efforts in 4x100 and 4x50 metre freestyle and medley relays.
+He is a three-time Olympian, qualifying in 2016, 2021, and most recently 2024, where he became Greece's first Olympic medalist in swimming since the inaugural 1896 Games through his 2nd place finish in the 200 metre backstroke. Ηe holds a bronze medal in the World Championship as well as 4 gold medals, a sliver medal, and 4 bronze medals in European Championships.

 Career

 2013

 2013 marked then-16-year-old Christou's first major successes at an international stage.
 At the 2013 European Junior Swimming Championships, Christou placed 3rd in the 50 metre backstroke, his first medal finish at a major competition outside his home country, Greece.
 Then, at the 2013 World Junior Championships, Christou placed first in 54.87, beating 2nd place Danas Rapsys by 0.37 seconds.
 He also placed 9th in the 50 metre backstroke semifinal (26.18) and 14th in the semifinal of the 200 metre (2:04.20).